SCBI-ForestGEO/Dendrobands/README.md

 *Intra-annual dendrometer bands* - dendrometer bands on >150 trees measured ~ every 2 weeks

-Active data is found the [clean_data_files](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/data) folder.
-Each year has its own set of files, including a master csv, field_forms, data_entry_forms, and maps.
+Active data is found the [data](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/data) folder.
+Each year has a master list for that year's surveys.

 - field_forms and data_entry_forms are pulled from the year's master via R-scripts, and data is subsequently merged back to the master in the same way